DataDog/datadog-agent/comp/otelcol/otlp/components/processor/infraattributesprocessor/README.md

 ## List of Kubernetes Tags

-For the full list of Kubernetes Datadog Tags added by the infra attributes processor, see [comp/core/tagger/tags/tags.go](../../../../../../comp/core/tagger/tags/tags.go).
+For the full list of Kubernetes Tags added by the infra attributes processor, see [comp/core/tagger/tags/tags.go](../../../../../../comp/core/tagger/tags/tags.go).